Are you worried that your website is losing traffic?

 Technical SEO is the foundation of a quality, sustainable traffic to large websites (to clarify, technical SEO is less critical and complex for small websites.)
 If there is a problem regarding the correct implementation of the following (especially to the extent that something “broke” that was previously working), your traffic might be suffering.
 Utilizing website monitoring software, or automated crawling software (e.g. Moz, Ahrefs or SemRush) can help you identify issues before they become traffic issues.
 Additionally, good QA processes - and double-checking critical user flows - can

 Google Search Console (GSC) and Screaming Frog are the to-go tools for identifying crawl errors.
 The URL’s under “Coverage Report” are not indexed by Google to serve the users.
-Make sure your fruitful content is not having an indexation issue.
+Make sure your fruitful content is not having an indexation issue and fix these GSC errors quickly.

 One of the worst-case scenarios we see as SEO’s are the cases of botched site migrations.
 The SEO migration process can be complex/high-risk, requiring close attention & QA.
 Redirects in particular are a common issue with migration projects.
 If there is a problem with your redirects, your traffic might be suffering as a consequence.
 (Don’t forget to redirect www, non-www, http, and https URLs!)